CodeByZ/blockchain-explorer/README.md

 ##### Notes

 * The application by default will attempt to communicate with the proxy server locally on port 8080.
 If you wish to install the proxy on a different machine simply update the `rpcProxyBaseUrl` configuration property accordingly in `environment.ts` file.
+* In order to build the project for production/distribution simply run `npm run build`.